TomasKvaraciejus/storepage/README.txt

 The program only recognizes ascii characters therefore, when writing down prices do not use the currency symbol (except $).

 ---- Contacts ----
-If you encounter any issues or bugs please report them to: matas.samsonas@mif.vu.lt or tomas.kvaraciejus@mif.vu.lt
+If you encounter any issues please report them to the coordinator: domas.nemanius@mif.stud.vu.lt

----- Credits ----
+---- Developer Team ----
-Domas Nemanius - Coordinator, designer and tester.
-Adomas Vensas - Designer and tester.
-Tomas Kvaraciejus - Architect, programmer and publisher.
-Matas Šamšonas - Architect, programmer and publisher.
+Domas Nemanius, Adomas Vensas, Tomas Kvaraciejus, Matas Šamšonas